sheldonmall/note-taker/README.md

 ## Tests

-The applications is NOT functional.
-I have sent a long time troubleshooting it, and do not want to spend more time to this HW.
+The applications is functional.
+Please test and provide your feedback.
+Thanks.